lipme/vue-svg-msa/README.md

 ]

-In a region, if the 'seqid' attribute is empty or missing, the regions of all the sequences would be colored.
+In a region, if the 'id' attribute is empty or missing, the regions of all the sequences would be colored.
 In a region, if the 'ranges' attribute is empty or missing, all the sequence would be colored.

 Note: 'label' attributes are not used.